Therapy Focus Goes to California

-We got to spend the afternoon at Laughing Giraffe Therapy, a private practice occupational therapy clinic.
+We got to spend the afternoon at Laughing Giraffe Therapy, a private practice occupational therapy office.
 Sensory integration, floor time, movement and play were on the sensory menu as we marched to the beat of the drum.

 That evening we went on a night tour of Alcatraz and got to experience the chilling wind and clinking sounds of the closing of the cell.
 Strangely enough, it was on this day in 1963 that the cell doors clinked shut for the final time.

 Today we visited the staff and students at AchieveKids’ San Jose campus.
 We met with School Director, Stephen Crook, who took us around to meet staff and students.
 We had another great day taking part in classes, collections for Foodbank and making connections with all.

 We visited the Children’s Health Council today, where we were hosted by Occupational Therapist, Vibha Pathak and colleagues.
 We learnt about the wonderful work they do in the area of teen mental health, support programs for parents of children with autism, diagnostic assessments and therapy service provision.